react-chunky/react-chunky-cli/README.md

  </p>
 </p>

-Chunky helps aspiring and seasoned developers quickly develop an idea into a full stack product.
+Chunky helps aspiring and seasoned developers quickly develop an idea into a scalable full stack product.

 # Installation